marckassay/PowerBolt/README.md

 ### What conformity does Flow expect in your module?

+To see an example of an ideal module, execute the same as what is mentioned in the 'Create' section of this file.
 Although it's still early in development, I can only recall the following conditions that may have issues:

-+ URLs are parsed and validated with the expectation of them structured the way GitHub has them.
++ Git repository and file URLs are parsed with the expectation of them structured the way GitHub currently does so.

-+ Module folder, manifest and root module are expected to all have the same the name.
++ Module folder, manifest (.psd1) and root module (.psm1) are expected to all have the same name.

 + The 'src', 'test' and 'docs' folders inside the module folder are where the source, test and document files respectively are expected to reside.

-+ Git development branches are expected to be in SemVer format (currently, simple variant only must be used (regex: \d\.\d\.\d)) in order for auto update version to work.
++ Git development branches are expected to be in SemVer format (currently, simple variant only must be used (regex: `\d.\d.\d`)) in order for auto update version to work.

-### What other advantages does Flow give me?
+### What advantages does Flow give me?

++ By automation, streamlines PowerShell development from creation to publication.
+This also applys when new commands are added.

-+ Updates URLs in documentation files to prevent users loading a webpage that is not the version of module they have.
++ Updates URLs in documentation files (by changing the Git branch name segment for GitHub URLs) to prevent users loading a webpage that is not the version of module they currently have installed.

++ Option to add source and test file links to the command's help doc.

++ Updates README file with title and synopsis for all exported commands.

-+ Automatically change ModuleVersion number to Git branch name only if its a simplied (regex: \d.\d.\d) SemVer.
++ Automatically change ModuleVersion number to Git branch name only if its a simplied (regex: `\d.\d.\d`) SemVer.

-+ Automatically imports script files (.ps1) into the root module and exports the function(s) of those files in the module's manifest.
++ Automatically imports script files (.ps1) into the root module (.psm1) and exports the function(s) of those files in the module's manifest file (.psd1).

++ You can add, skip (disable) and reset (enable) Import-Module statements listed in your PowerShell profile page.

 ### What other features are planned to be in Flow?

-+ GitHub repository creation at the same time when `Install-Template` is called to scaffold a new module.
++ To have GitHub repository creation at the same time when `Install-Template` is called to scaffold a new module.
+So in an addition to what `Install-Template` does currently, and if you have a GitHub account with a [personal access token](https://github.com/settings/tokens), the name of the module will be used to create a new respoitory in your GitHub account.

 + More preferences in config file such as, license type, expected module sub folders ('src', 'test', 'docs'), editor to launch.